sayantan0307/HeartRateDeterminationUsingArduino/README.md

 A sample .csv file has been added for understanding.

-Then open the MATLAB file (PPG_Data.m), and run the code.
+Then open the MATLAB file (ppg_test.m), and run the code.
 This will generate a graph which will represent the PPG signal.
 Using this graph we will calculate the heart rate.